Predicting Solar Wind Streams from the Inner-Heliosphere to Earth via Shifted Operator Inference: Numerical Results for MAS and HUX Solar Wind Models

 \subsection{HUX Equatorial Plane Numerical Results}

 We apply the sOpInf framework to learn a ROM of the HUX CR2210 equatorial plane radial velocity.
 As derived in Section~\ref{sec:hux-pde-section}, the HUX underlying equation is

-where $r$[AU] is the independent variable.
+where $r, \phi$ are the independent variables.
 To begin, we shift the HUX dynamics to a moving coordinate frame defined by

 The shift function $c(r)$ can be learned via either the method of characteristics (Section~\ref{sec:MethodOfCharacteristics}) or the cross-correlation extrapolation method (Section~\ref{sec:cross-correlation}), in particular, the circular uni-variate cross-correlation method described in Eq.~\eqref{cc-dis-circular-definition}.
-Our numerical studies found that there is no substantial difference between the two methods.
+The linear-fit cross-correlation shift function resulted in $c(r) = -51.711^{\circ}r +7.032^{\circ}$.
+Our numerical studies found that there is no substantial differences between the numerical results of the two methods.
 Following the steps described in Section~\ref{sec:MethodOfCharacteristics}, the HUX characteristic curves are derived by the following two coupled ODEs: